 - External windows and accessories

 - Load resistance

 - Exhaust System

-The scope of each Inspection
+The Scope of Each Pre Start Inspection

 The scope of inspection also varies with the type of check-up.

 - The pre start check-up is usually a quick assessment of vital components like electric cables, hand-held power tools, brakes, and lights.

 - The weekly check-up, on the other hand, ensures the functionality of more components like safety devices, tyre pressures, mirrors, and cameras.